ericrallen/old-school-front-end-challenge/README.md

 [0.02ms] court
 ```

-**Note**: I wrapped calls to built-in functions like `String.prototype.split()`, `Array.prototype.push()`, and `Array.prototype.sort()` just in case there were any outliers where we'd need to do something clever - the likelihood of them being the bottlenock instead of my code was very, very low
+**Note**: I wrapped calls to the built-in prototype functions like `String.prototype.split()`, `Array.prototype.push()`, and `Array.prototype.sort()` just in case there were any outliers where we'd need to do something clever.
+In general, the likelihood of one of them being the bottlenock instead of our own code is low, but there are situations where you might need to adapt something to optimize your specific use case.
+Also, the engine will sometimes optimize things under the hood in ways that you don't anticipate, so we don't want to assume someting will or won't be performant without measuring it.

 ##### Step two